Moonfin-Client/Smart-TV/README.md

 npm run build:webos       # LG
 ```

-Node.js 18+ and npm 9+ are the only prerequisites.
+A current Node.js LTS release (20 or newer) with npm is the only prerequisite.

 <details>
 <summary><b>Advanced:</b> where the build CLIs live</summary>